algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 During the development of the website we encountered some limitations inherent to the Bubble.io platform, such as:

-- **Optimization**: Bubble.io is not as performant as a custom-built website, loading times are long (> 3 secondex) and every second spent on loading is 10% of users lost.
+- **Optimization**: Bubble.io is not as performant as a custom-built website, loading times are long (> 3 seconds) and every second spent on loading is 10% of users lost.
 - **Free Plan Limitations**: The free plan of Bubble.io is very limited in terms of features and performance, making it difficult to build a fully functional website (e.g. loops aren't available in free plan).
 - **Expensive**: Bubble.io paid plans are expensive and not suitable for small projects, making it difficult to justify the cost for a Proof Of Concept.